ClickHouse/ClickHouse/docs/en/query_language/functions/encoding_functions.md

 For strings, all bytes are simply encoded as two hexadecimal numbers.

-Numbers are converted to big engine ("human readable") format.
+Numbers are converted to big endian ("human readable") format.
 For numbers, older zeros are trimmed, but only by entire bytes.

 For example: